-With the kids home over school holidays, it’s the perfect time to get them on-board for a room declutter and stylish refresh.
-As every parent knows, as children sprout up from toddler to teen, their interests and colour preferences are constantly evolving.
-Seemingly in the blink of an eye they go from Play School and puppies to Silverchair and skulls… and we need to keep up!
-We spoke to Early Settler buyer Mamta Johal about this year’s trends in furniture and homewares for some ideas on creating snazzy spaces for cool kids of all ages.
+With the kids back at school, it’s the perfect time for a bedroom refresh to get them inspired for the year ahead.
+As their interests and colour preferences evolve from toddler to teen, it seems in the blink of an eye they go from Peppa Pig and puppy dogs to Silverchair and skulls.
+We need to keep up!
+We spoke to Early Settler buyer, Mamta Johal, about the latest trends in furniture and homewares for creating snazzy spaces for cool kids of all ages.

 Metal frames, too, are also built to last.
-The Dylan is one of our most popular picks as it’s sturdy and stylish.
+The Manor is one of our most popular picks as it’s sturdy and stylish.
 Bed bases are a very affordable option and they come in single, double, queen and king in a variety of timber and upholstered choices.

 “Homework time can be stressful for kids and parents alike as there’s a nightly scramble for notepads, staplers and rogue USB sticks.
 Organisation is essential.
 Yet the biggest style mistake made with study areas is that parents often go out and buy traditional office furniture that kids don’t like.
 It doesn’t inspire them to sit down and focus,” says Mamta.

 The Holly desk is new to Early Settler this year and set to be a winner.
 It has a stylish A-frame design, 1.2-metre tabletop and deep drawers to stash the glue sticks and pencils.
 It’s made from solid timber with a light finish and fits into almost every interior design theme.

 “Vibrant accessories are still all the rage, such as those with a tropical, jungle or boho theme.
-Also new for this year is our storybook-style décor arriving in February, which features Peter Rabbit and Alice In Wonderland furnishings and so much more,” says Mamta.
-“Kids will love it!”
+Also new for this year is our limited-edition House of Cards homewares, with Peter Rabbit, Alice In Wonderland, the Queen of Heart and so much more,” says Mamta.
+“Kids will love them!”